In essence, quantum correlations are a measure of torsion within our physical space.

 where is the symmetric Levi-Civita connection and

-is the totally anti-symmetric torsion tensor.
+.
 This vanishing of the curvature tensor renders the resulting parallelism on

 absolute and guarantees the path-independence of any parallel transported vector within it.
 For a non-Euclidean space such as